How Adobe Leverages Redis to Serve/Secure Billions of API Requests

 Increase Application Performance with SQL Auto-Caching; No Code Changes

 Configuring caches is complex.
 Engineering teams spend a lot of resources building and maintaining cache subsystems.
 It requires manual intervention (i.e. what to cache and invalidate) which is risky.
 Now there is a solution that provides granular SQL analytics while safely auto-caching into Redis Labs.
 Heimdall Data intelligently caches, invalidates, and synchronizes across Redis Labs nodes.
 No more misconfigurations or stale data.
 There are zero changes required for your existing application or database.
 In this Session, learn how easy it is to speed up your application in 5-minutes with Heimdall for Redis Labs, show how Heimdall analytics helps you identify SQL bottlenecks, and see a demo of Heimdall with Redis Labs in action.

 Leo Wei, Tech Lead / Solution Architect, Siteminder

 What makes a user experience amazing?
 The way a user interact with the system (interface) and the way the system responds (response time).
-If Redis is fast on its own, RediSearch makes it an great and easy tool to power autocomplete and full text searches and give your users the experience they deserve.
-From back to front.
+If Redis is fast on its own, RediSearch makes it an great and easy tool to power autocomplete, full text searches, and give your users the experience they deserve from back to front.